Polymer/polymer/PRIMER.md

 <a name="property-config"></a>
 ## Configuring properties

-Placing an object-valued `propertyConfig` property on your prototype allows you to define metadata regarding your Custom Element's properties, which can then be accessed via an API for use by other Polymer features.
+Placing an object-valued `properties` property on your prototype allows you to define metadata regarding your Custom Element's properties, which can then be accessed via an API for use by other Polymer features.

-By itself, the `propertyConfig` feature **doesn't do anything**.
+By itself, the `properties` feature **doesn't do anything**.
 It only provides API for asking questions about these special properties (see featues below for details).

 Example: